shimmercat/mousebox/README.md

 You then need to install this unique CA certificate in your browser(s), this is needed only once per user.

 The second thing that mousebox will do is to create a leaf certificate signed by the CA in the folder "\_priv/cert.pem" in your project root directory, with private key in "\_priv/privkey.pem".
+These are the certificates that you normally use with the web server.
 The created certificate will be valid for all the domains that you entered in your mouseboxf file.

 The file mouseboxf can be kept under revision control, and members of your team will just need to execute the